haskell/bytestring/README.md

 `ByteString` was derived from the GHC `PackedString` library, originally written by Bryan O'Sullivan, and then by Simon Marlow.
 It was adapted and greatly extended for darcs by David Roundy and others.
-Don Stewart cleaned up and further extended the implementation.
+Don Stewart and Duncan Coutts cleaned up and further extended the implementation and added the `.Lazy` code.
+Simon Meier contributed the `Builder` feature.
-Duncan Coutts wrote much of the `.Lazy` code.
-Don, Duncan and Roman Leshchinskiy wrote the fusion system.